Key scholarship details

 Applications are accepted via the online form.

 The Lorna Stirling Fund Scholarships are awarded by the Lorna Stirling Fund Committee, which meets annually.
-Eligible students should read the guidelines and submit a completed online application by the due date.
+Eligible students should read the guidelines and FAQ and submit a completed online application by the due date.

 The information listed here is subject to change without notice.
 Where we have listed information about jointly run scholarships programs, please also see our partners' websites.
 Information describing the number and value of scholarships awarded is indicative.